cweiske/ouya-store-api/api/devs.ouya.tv/api-v1-games-xxx-purchases.post.rst

     ``launcher`` (at least when bought through the OUYA UI) POST parameters
   ``blob``
-    Encrypted data
+    Base64-encoded encrypted data
   ``iv``
-    FIXME: Initialization vector for the cryptographic function ``key``
+    Base64-encoded initialization vector for the cryptographic function ``key``
-    FIXME: Key used to encrypt the data.
+    Base64-encoded key used to encrypt the data.
 FIXME: symmetric or assymetric?
   ``auth_token``
     Same as ``X-OUYA-AuthToken``

+The decrypted ``blob`` contains a JSON object:

+``identifier``
+  Product key
+``testing``
+  Unknown.
+Always "true".
+``uuid``
+  Random number that is used by the game for this purchase request.
+  Must be returned in the response to this request.

+.. include:: api-v1-games-xxx-purchases.post.request-decrypted.json
+   :code:

 HTTP response